Last updated: July 2026 (revision 6)

 This section outlines the fundamental nature of the Platform and applies to all Users, Practitioners, Practices and recipients of Platform-generated communications.

 4.1 Technology platform, not a healthcare provider.
 Baselayer.med is a technology platform, not a healthcare provider.
-We do not practise medicine, dentistry or biokinetics and we do not provide clinical services of any kind.
+We do not practise medicine, dentistry, biokinetics or physiotherapy and we do not provide clinical services of any kind.

 4.2 No medical advice.
 The Platform does not provide medical advice, diagnoses, treatment recommendations, clinical opinions or patient-specific guidance.